hrvthzslt/personal-site/content/posts/setting-up-sxwm-on-ubuntu-server/index.md

 swap_border_colour       : #ef6155
 ```

-Pressing `Super+r` will apply the changes in the current session—remember, _hot reload_.
+Pressing `Super+r` will apply the changes in the current session, remember, _hot reload_.

 Adding a wallpaper would be nice as well, so install `ubuntu-wallpapers` and `feh`.
 We will use it soon!